ecobost/cnn4brca/log.md

 1. Naming: Should I use loss or cost function?.

 	Answer: Loss
 2. How to obtain the small training images from the big images.
 Random sampling, crop without overlapping, with overlapping.?
+How to measure performance?.
+What are the labels?.